InnerWorld

 • Longitudinal pattern reports across clients

-• Therapist vault — encrypted, structured sharing layer
+• Therapist vault — structured, encrypted sharing layer

 Practice dashboard